mstop4/FMODGMS/README.md

 --------

 - Load and play a wide variety of audio formats not natively supported by *GameMaker:Studio* (e.g. MP3, MIDI, MOD, S3M, XM, IT, etc.).
-- Play MIDI files using DLS sound banks.
+- Play MIDI files using DLS1 sound banks.
 - Add custom loop points to sounds.
 This allows, for example, a music track to have an intro section that can seamlessly transition into an infinitely looping main section without having to break them up into two separate files.
 - Dynamically change to volume, playback frequency and relative pitch of a sound.
 - Analyze an audio stream using Fast Fourier Transform (FFT) and obtain its spectrum data.